You Can't Make Old Friends (album)

-You Can't Make Old Friends is the twenty-seventh and final studio album of original music from American country music singer Kenny Rogers.
+You Can't Make Old Friends is the twenty-seventh studio album of original music from American country music singer Kenny Rogers.
 Released on October 8, 2013 via Warner Bros.
 Nashville, it is Rogers's first album of original material since 2006's Water & Bridges.
 Its title track, a duet with Dolly Parton, peaked at number 57 on the Billboard Country Airplay chart in December 2013, becoming Rogers' first single released in four years.
 "You Can't Make Old Friends" was later included on Parton's 2014 album, Blue Smoke.